Overview

 The principal investment objective of BHAM is to maximize returns through opportunistic investment

-municipal securities with, on average, lower credit quality and longer duration (duration is a way to
+municipal securities that generally have lower credit quality and longer duration (duration is a way to

 compare how different bonds will react to interest rate changes) than securities held in the Firm’s